nathanleiby/gwj-32/DESIGN.md

       * Small, ramping damage to enemy -- increases with every use
       * Body swap.
 Temporarily swap decks with enemy
       * Tactical surprise.
 You may remove a card from your queue and add it to a side queue of the same size as your current queue.
 When this side queue is full (or after X number of queue ticks), it will replace your current queue.
+    idea: more deck control
+      * e.g. when drawn, discard this and replace with the next Attack card in your deck
+      * e.g. when drawn, gain an exile potion (exile potion is an active ability that lets you click to exile a card until end of battle), then exile this card.
 ```

 ## Apr 29 discussion